 Criteria High The condition information gathered from surveys is used in the treatment selection algorithm (TSA) within RAMM.
-This tool aids in the decision-making process for the identification and scheduling of: resealing - sealing in budget, sealing next treatment Treatment Selection smoothing overlays - in budget Algorithm strengthening overlays - in budget.
+This tool aids in the decision-making process for the identification and scheduling of: resealing - sealing in budget, sealing next treatment Treatment smoothing overlays - in budget Selection Algorithm strengthening overlays - in budget.
 With the ongoing development of pavement deterioration modelling, coupled with the ability to calibrate these models to the unique attributes of the network, it is recommended that greater emphasis be given to the output of this model in the development of the FWP, particularly the selection of treatments beyond year five.

-Criteria

-High

-In the past, dTIMS modelling has been completed for the sealed road network, however the last full dTIMS modelling was completed in 2014.
-A partial dTIMS model has been completed as an input to this AMP.
-Due to the impacts of COVID-19 RAMM rating could not be completed in time for input in to this AMP.
-The partial model is therefore primarily based on roughness data, and the outputs must be considered with this in mind.

-The dTIMS pavement performance modelling has been used to support the development of the.
-Network data is sourced from Council's RAMM database, and includes a maintenance history of treatments and costs.
-Some representative, sample high volume sealed roads of strategic importance were tested using falling weight deflectometer technology in 2005 and again in 2010.
-This has helped to identify weaker pavements in the network resulting in an increased level of confidence over the need and timing for pavement investment.
-Each FWD survey is a prioritised subset of the network with the objective of covering the whole network over time.
-Further FWD or MSD (Multi-speed deflectometer) testing, targeted at key roads would be a useful in put to the dTIMS model, and would provide Council greater confidence in managing the sealed network.

-Pavement Performance Model

-With the trigger-based model, we simulate engineering judgement to determine maintenance strategies i.e. treatments are triggered once various parameters meet a predefined level.
+Pavement Performance ModelPavement With the trigger-based model, we simulate engineering judgement to determine maintenance strategies i.e. treatm Performance ModelPavement Performance ModelWith the trigger-based model, we simulate engineering judgement to determine the most optimal model, on the other hance takes account of economic principles in order to determine the most optimal model, on the other hance takes account of economic principles in order to determine the most optimal model, on the other hance takes account of economic principles in order to determine the most optimal maintenance strategy for the availab rily neter I cil ents Pavement Pavement Performance Model With the trigger-based model, we simulate engineering judgement to determine maintenance strategies i.e. treatmane triggered once various parameters meet a predefined level.
 For example, a resurfacing can be triggered when cracking is predicted to reach 10% of the surface area of a treatment length.
-The optimal model, on the other hand, takes account of economic principles in order to determine the most optimal maintenance strategy for the available budget.
+The optimal model, on the other hand I cil ents Performance Model are triggered once various parameters meet a predefined level.
+For example, a resurfacing can be triggered when cracking is predicted to reach 10% of the surface area of a treatment length.
+The optimal model, on the other hance takes account of economic principles in order to determine the most optimal maintenance strategy for the availab budget.
 Rather than triggering treatments based on a set of user-defined intervention criteria, the system selects treatments that maximise condition across the network for a given investment level.
-Network condition is represented as a composite index of individual condition values referred to as the pavement condition index.
-Various investment levels can be trialled to determine the longer-term network impact out to 10 or 20 years.

-Lastly the model can also show the FWP.
+Network condition is represe as a composite index of individual condition values referred to as the pavement condition index.
+Various investme levels can be trialled to determine the longer-term network impact out to 10 or 20 years. e ted Lastly the model can also show the FWP.
 This is referred to as the specified model or FWP.

-The model output along with relevant condition information is then incorporated into field sheets that are used by the consultant in reviewing the FWP in the field.
-Each model can produce a forecast of:

-- planned programme/routine maintenance activity - composite index indicators of network status - estimated scenario cost - construction programme outputs.

-Crash Analysis Studies

-Crash records are collected and the information entered into Waka Kotahi's CAS system.
-This information is then used to review trends in crash rates at a network level as well at the project level when identifying or reviewing accident black spots.
-This information can then be summarised in RAMM (or transferred into a proprietary GIS system) that can assist in displaying trends or inter-relationships between various data sets.

-Traffic count information collected and stored in RAMM is to be used in the following aspects of road asset management:

-- strategic transport planning

-- assignment of network hierarchies
+The model output along with relevant condition information is then incorporated into field sheets that are used by consultant in reviewing the FWP in the field.
+Each model can produce a forecast of: the planned programme/routine maintenance activity composite index indicators of network status estimated scenario cost construction programme outputs.
+Crash Analysis StudiesCrash records are collected and the information entered into Waka Kotahi's CAS system.
+This information is then u review trends in crash rates at a network level as well at the project level when identifying or reviewing accident bl spots.
+This information can then be summarised in RAMM (or transferred into a proprietary GIS system) that can as in displaying trends or inter-relationships between various data sets. ick Traffic count information collected and stored in RAMM is to be used in the following aspects of road asset manage nent: strategic transport planning assignment of network hierarchies risk management and the development of criticality plans Traffic Counts treatment selection algorithm and pavement deterioration modelling pavement and surfacing design network safety analysis and design total transport costs, road user costs and BCR analysis.

-- assignment of network metalenes

-- risk management and the development of criticality plans

-treatment selection algorithm and pavement deterioration modelling

-- pavement and surfacing design

-- network safety analysis and design

-- total transport costs, road user costs and BCR analysis.